 After "nerve racking" slow start, Bristol Bay catch numbers rebound with 2 million plus catch days

-ANCHORAGE, Alaska (KTUU) -- The Fourth of July is typically the high point in the salmon season for Bristol Bay's commercial fishing fleet, but in a year where COVID-induced uncertainty dominated the preseason, low harvest added to anxiety in the first weeks of the season.
+The Fourth of July is typically the high point in the salmon season for Bristol Bay's commercial fishing fleet, but in a year where COVID-induced uncertainty dominated the preseason, low harvest added to anxiety in the first weeks of the season.

 "It was a very, very slow start.
 I think the slowest in my experience every fishing.
 It was definitely nerve-racking," Katherine Carscallen, a drift gillnet fishermen in the Nushagak District said.
 "The Fourth of July is our typical peak, and that was where I looked at my log book where I keep track of how much we've caught and definitely started asking myself like, 'how is this possible.'"